About

 The Historic Bunce Schoolhouse

 Built in 1888 by V.H.
-(Dick) Rowley, the Bunce school is an excellent example of the early educational structures in the high mountain areas of Colorado in the late 19th and early 20th centuries.
+(Dick) Rowley, the school is an excellent example of the early educational structures in the high mountain areas of Colorado in the late 19th and early 20th centuries.
 It was named after J.H.
 Bunce, an early settler in the area.
-The school served the local communities of Raymond, Heathermeade and Peaceful Valley.
-It is one of two log rural schoolhouses remaining in Boulder County.
-It currently is a museum open periodically throughout the summer.
-Check our calendar to find times for open houses.
+The school served the local communities of Riverside, Raymond,

-In the spring of 1996, the members of Hilltop Guild purchased from the Allenspark Fire Protection District, the adjoining property and buildings of the Historic Bunce Schoolhouse.
-This rejoins property that once belonged to the Kelleys.
-The use of this building is controlled by a committee, the board and membership of the Hilltop Guild.
-It currently is a museum open periodically throughout the summer.
-Check our calendar to find times for open houses.
+In the spring of 1996, the members of the Hilltop Guild purchased the adjoining Bunce School house property and buildings from the Allenspark Fire Protection District The Kelley property once included this land (as well as that now occupied by the fire barn.)
+The use of this building is controlled by a committee, the board, and the membership of the Hilltop Guild.
+It is currently serving as a museum.

 Tax Exempt Status